uxillary/neo-qol/README.md

 ## Enhance Your Neopets Experience

 ### Disclaimer
-All scripts have been developed with utmost caution to stay within the parameters set by The Neopets Team (TNT) policies and guidelines.
-While scripting remains a contested topic within the Neopets community, we've strived to ensure compliance. **Use these scripts at your own risk**—personally, I refrain from using them on my main account.
-These are, for me, a playground to hone my coding skills.
+All scripts have been developed with caution to stay within the parameters set by The Neopets Team (TNT) policies and guidelines.
+While scripting remains a contested topic within the Neopets community, we've strived to ensure compliance. **Use these scripts at your own risk** — personally, I wouldn't use these on a main account, it's not worth the risk.
+I really just scripted these for fun.

 ### Helpful Resources
 For more clarity on the do's and don'ts of using scripts on Neopets, check out this comprehensive Reddit guide: [Am I Accidentally Cheating?](https://www.reddit.com/r/neopets/comments/fv06hm/am_i_accidentally_cheating_guide_to_figuring_out/)